Thick and Hearty Turkey Chili Soup – Healthy, Quick & Delicious!

 Instructions

 • Heat the oil in a heavy pan over medium-high heat.
-Once the oil is hot, add the ground turkey and cook it until it is almost cooked through.
-NOTE: if you are using cooked turkey or chicken, skip this step and start with cooking the vegetables in the step below.
-Once they are soft, add the vegetables and spices.
+Add the ground turkey and cook until it’s partially cooked through, breaking it up as it cooks.
+Note: If using cooked turkey or chicken, skip this step.

 Notes